hmkurth/CommunityFoodResources/DesignDocs/applicationFlow.md

 ###DO I HAVE TIME TO DO THE ADD RESOURCES?
 WOULD I WANT TO??????
 ##Admin could review, could grant certain people add priveledges
+##alternately, could have a mailto button if plain users want to add a resource and send and email to admin